 Data from this project will provide a better estimate on the economic burden associated with WNV in Nebraska.
-In return the information provided will help assess cost-effectiveness of prevention countermeasures and various intervention strategies which are important in helping guide public health decisions and in seeking/securing external funding opportunities.
+In return, the information provided will help assess cost-effectiveness of prevention countermeasures and various intervention strategies which are important in helping guide public health decisions.